SWYZJustin/Majula/README.md

 Majula is a lightweight, distributed communication middleware written in Go.
 It provides robust node-to-node messaging, RPC, topic-based pub/sub, NAT traversal (FRP), dynamic Nginx reverse proxy, and more.
 Majula is ideal for microservices, distributed systems, NAT traversal, and real-time messaging scenarios.

 The name Majula comes from Dark Souls II.
 It represents the Firelink Shrine in that game and probably the warmest place in the Souls series.
-I hope my middleware could support the connections between people as well.
-(Remote devices, more likely)
+People meet in adventures and come togather around the Firelink Shrine.
+I hope my middleware can help connect people as well — or more likely, the devices.

+Super excited to roll out v1.0!
+It is a version that the basic functionalities inside my mind come to place and could work through simple tests.
+More debugs and improvements on the way!
 ---

 ## 🌟 Features